Apprenticeship levy transfer

 Transferring apprenticeship levy funds to other employers

-We would like to utilise apprenticeship levy transfer arrangements to help the council to meet its strategic priorities including:
+We would like to use apprenticeship levy transfer arrangements to help us meet our strategic priorities, including:

 - supporting local employers to boost local skills, build sustainability within the local workforce and improve economic growth

 - helping to widen the supply of apprenticeship training provision, particularly in areas of need and where there are gaps in provision

 - directing levy funds to meet local need and reduce the risk of losing some of our levy funds to the government

 - demonstrating that we are taking an active role as a local authority and community lead in skills growth and the use of apprenticeships to support this